Why nonprofit organisations should consider cyber insurance

 Online fundraising platforms

-These platforms enable nonprofits to collect donations online, which is vital to the health of an organization.
-However, if a platform is compromised, cyber attackers can gain unauthorized access to donor information and potentially steal funds.
+These platforms enable nonprofits to collect donations online, which is vital to the health of an organisation.
+However, if a platform is compromised, cyber attackers can gain unauthorised access to donor information and potentially steal funds.

 Mobile applications